IBM/trusted-service-identity/examples/spire-sidecar/README.md

 ```
 [sidecar/sidecar-script-alt.py](ssidecar/sidecar-script-alt.py)

-In a similar way we can create a ConfigMap that would help us with the `inputfile`:
+In a similar way, we can create a *ConfigMap* that would help us with the `inputfile`:

 ```yaml
 ---
 apiVersion: v1